Pymetheus/XBot_Pimetheus/docs/SECURITY.md

 # Security Policy
-We take the security and integrity of the Briscola Card Game seriously.
+We take the security and integrity of the XBot seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 ## Supported Versions

-Currently only the Genesis version of the Briscola Card Game is supported.
+Currently only the Genesis version of the XBot is supported.

 | Version | Supported          |
 | ------- | ------------------ |